Essential Physiotherapy Skills (11540.1)

 Assessment will be moderated to ensure that judgments of students’ performance are consistent, transparent, reliable, and valid.
 The Discipline of Physiotherapy moderation policy can be provided by the Unit Convenor upon request.

 This unit contains participatory elements that are vital to the Australian Physiotherapy Council's professional learning outcomes.
-Except in the case of extenuating circumstances 100% participation is required in all placements, tutorials, practicals, and presentations.
+Except in the case of extenuating circumstances 100% participation is required in all lectures and practical classes.
 It is expected that students unable to fulfill these participation requirements will inform the Unit Convener as soon as practical, by email.
 Consideration will be given for illness; however evidence such as a medical certificate will be required.

 Required IT skills